aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 }
 ```

-To also support watchOS 6, it would be nice if we could wrap the differences in `if #available` like so:
+To also support watchOS 6, it would be nice if we could wrap the differences between these code blocks in `if #available` like so:

 ```swift
 struct ContentView: View {